Applications for 2022 program now being accepted

 - visual arts and new media

-Applications will be assessed by an appropriate panel of staff from Alberta Culture, Multiculturalism and Status of Women with expertise in the arts sector in Alberta.
+Applications are assessed by a panel of adjudicators with expertise in the arts sector in Alberta.

 - Alberta Culture Days

 The selected artist will also have an opportunity to meet with the Minister of Culture and Status of Women, as well as other government officials to provide their perspective on the value of the arts and artists in Alberta.

 Completed applications must be received by 11:59:59 pm on July 12, 2022.

 - program guidelines